iccmr-quantum/pqca/README.md

 A quantum cellular automaton iteratively applies some update circuit to some initial state.
-A partitioned quantum cellular automaton (PQCA) derives its update circuit by partitioning the lattice into cells, and then applying the same circuit to each cell.
+A partitioned quantum cellular automaton (PQCA) derives its update circuit by partitioning a lattice of qubits into cells, and then applying the same circuit to each cell.
 The full update circuit is created by composing several such partitioned updates.
-There is a review of Quantum Cellular Automata by Terry Farrelly, published in Quantum at [doi:10.22331/q-2020-11-30-368](https://doi.org/10.22331/q-2020-11-30-368).
+There is a review of Quantum Cellular Automata by Terry Farrelly, published in Quantum, and available at [doi:10.22331/q-2020-11-30-368](https://doi.org/10.22331/q-2020-11-30-368).

 This python module allows for the easy creation and execution of partitioned quantum cellular automata.
 To create an automaton you will need:
  - A starting state (list of 0s and 1s)
- - Update Frames (see `pqca.update_frame.py`)
+ - Update Frames (see `pqca.update_frame`)
- - A simulator / quantum computer (see `pqca.backend.py`)
+ - A simulator / quantum computer (see `pqca.backend`)

 An Update Frame combines a tessellation with a circuit to be applied to each cell in that tessellation.